liferay-design/liferay.design/src/markdown/careers/latam/web-solutions-designer-pe-2023-06-01.md

 - Link to your website that includes recent, relevant case studies
 - Cover letter (nothing formal!) with 3-5 sentences about your experience working in low-code environments.

-We're transparent in how we hire, feel free to read through [our hiring process](https://liferay.design/articles/2021/how-we-hire/).
+We aim to be transparent in how we hire, feel free to read through [our hiring process](https://liferay.design/articles/2021/how-we-hire/).

 ## Liferay is an Equal Opportunity Employer